Klortiz/cse15l-lab-reports/lab3.md

 Here are four of them:

 1)  -empty
-According to *GeeksForGeeks*, the `-empty` command-line option searches for empty files AND directories.
+According to [*GeeksForGeeks*](https://www.geeksforgeeks.org/find-command-in-linux-with-examples/#:~:text=4.-,Search%20for%20empty%20files%20and%20directories.,-%24%20find%20./GFG%20%2Dempty), the `-empty` command-line option searches for all empty files AND directories.
 This is extremely useful to maintain your directories organized and less overwhelming to the users.
 Here's how it works (Syntax)
 To find a file